manasvityagi/IoT_Dashboard/README.md

 IoT Dashboard for devices in a Premises  :
 ----------------------------------------------------
+###Problem It Solves
+Offers single point of management of 'on premise' smart devices.

-## A User can logon to his home's page and see useful information about his smart devices, in some cases he can control the device.
+###### A User can logon to his home's dashboard and see useful info about smart devices installed on premise.

 Following Features are planned
+- Register A User
+- Login/Logout User
 - Register Devices
+- Add a picture of the device
+- Delete a Device
-- See the dashboard of devices, with some KPIs
+- See the dashboard of user's devices, with some KPIs
 - On clicking the Device Card, Some additional info, such as trend should be visible
+- Send Notification when the lifetime of the 'thing' is about to end.

 ---------------------------------
 Following Devices are supported
 ---------------------------------
 - **Energy Meter**
     - Your Property's Consumption pattern
     - Pay bill reminder